centau/ecr/api/Registry.md

 ### entities()

-Creates an array with all valid entities in the registry.
+Creates an array with all entities in the registry.

 - **Type**